JuniorAfroCoder/Tindog/README.md

 # Tindog
 Tindog is a Tinder "parody" developped as a challenge in completion of a bootcamp challenge.
 The website has been coded with HTML, CSS and Bootstrap.
+It is meant to assure responsiveness.
 Images were furnished as course resources.
 Logos are from Font Awesome.

 The live version can be found at https://juniorafrocoder.github.io/Tindog/